zwingthomas/portfolio3js/README.md

 ---
 ## 🧠 Plans and Goals
-As of now this repository follows a single tutorial, however, there are many very cool looking and distinct tutorials on ThreeJS.
+As of now this repository follows a single tutorial, however, there are many very cool looking and distinct tutorials on Three.js.
 As this project gets more attention I will be adding more and more tutorials to this repository.
-For users who want to implement these assets, layouts, backgrounds, icons, etc. and use them on their own site, it will all be configurable on one file.
-You will be able to mix and match between a variety of tutorials.
-After this I expect to have a very solid grasp on ThreeJs and will begin making my own tutorials: continuing to add options for those who fork this repository.
+For users who want to implement these assets, layouts, backgrounds, icons, etc. and use them on their own site, it will all be configurable in one file.
+You will be able to mix-and-match between a variety of tutorials.
+After this I expect to have a very solid grasp on Three.js and will begin making my own tutorials: continuing to add options for those who fork this repository.

 ## 🎬 Tutorials